 Hungarian Ambassador Réka Szemerkényi and former US Ambassador to Hungary Colleen Bell were also there to witness this remarkable event along with at least a dozen 1956ers who live in and around the New York City area.

-HIF Executive Director Anna Smith Lacey represented the Hungary Initiatives Foundation which contributed $10,000 to the building of the memorial.
+HIF Executive Director Anna Smith Lacey represented the Hungary Foundation which contributed $10,000 to the building of the memorial.

 News coverage of the event is available HERE.